doctort57/Hangman/README.md

 guesses remaining will be updated

-if you are a winner, play sound message box winner text and show winner image

-if you are a loser, play sound message box loser text and show loser image
+If you are a winner, play winner sound message box winner text and show winner image If you are a loser, play loser sound message box loser text and show loser image

 Update Games Won/Lost totals